1990s

-Many countries were economically prosperous and spreading globalization during the 1990s.
-High-income countries experienced steady economic growth throughout the majority of the decade during the Great Moderation.
-Using a mobile phone in a public place was typical conspicuous consumption in the decade.
-In contrast, the GDP of the states of the former Soviet Union declined, as a result of neoliberal restructuring.
-International trade increased with the passage of the North American Free Trade Agreement (NAFTA) in 1994 and formation of the World Trade Organization (WTO) in 1995.
-The dot-com bubble of 1997–2000 brought great wealth to some entrepreneurs before its crash of the early-2000s.
-The economies of the Four Asian Tigers (Taiwan, South Korea, Singapore and Hong Kong), ASEAN, and Japan were hampered by the 1997 Asian financial crisis and the Lost Decades, causing the May 1998 riots in Indonesia and leading to the end of the 32-year Suharto dictatorship.
+Many countries were economically prosperous and spreading globalization.
+High-income countries experienced steady growth during the Great Moderation (1980s—2000s).
+Using a mobile phone in a public place was typical conspicuous consumption.
+In contrast, the GDP of former Soviet Union states declined as a result of neoliberal restructuring.
+International trade increased with the establishment of the European Union (EU) in 1993, North American Free Trade Agreement (NAFTA) in 1994, and World Trade Organization (WTO) in 1995.
+The Asia-Pacific economies of the Four Asian Tigers, ASEAN, Australia and Japan were hampered by the 1997 Asian financial crisis and early 1990s recession.

-Major wars that began in the 1990s include the First and Second Congo Wars, the Rwandan Civil War and genocide, the Burundian Civil War, the Somali Civil War, the Algerian Civil War, and the Sierra Leone Civil War in Africa, and the Yugoslav Wars, the First and Second Chechen Wars, and the Tajikistani Civil War in the former Soviet Union, and the Gulf War and 1991 Iraqi uprisings.
-The Afghanistan conflict (1978–present) and Colombian conflict continued throughout the decade.
-The Oslo Accords at first seemed to herald an end to the Israeli-Palestinian conflict, but these hopes were in vain.
+Major wars that began include the First and Second Congo Wars, the Rwandan Civil War and genocide, the Somali Civil War, and Sierra Leone Civil War in Africa; the Yugoslav Wars in Southeast Europe; the First and Second Chechen Wars, in the former Soviet Union; and the Gulf War in the Middle East.
+The Afghanistan conflict (1978–present) and Colombian conflict continued.
+The Oslo Accords seemed to herald an end to the Israeli-Palestinian conflict, but this was in vain.
 However, in Northern Ireland, The Troubles came to a standstill in 1998 with the Good Friday Agreement, ending 30 years of violence.

-During this decade, the world population grew from 5.3 to 6.1 billion people.
-There were approximately 1.35 billion births and 525 million deaths.